Earthquakes on May 15, 2026

 26.1 km6--✓ ReviewedUSGS →

-Reports of a magnitude 3.0 earthquake 11 km SW of Hāwī, Hawaii came in on May 15, 2026 at 18:36 UTC.
+On May 15, 2026 at 18:36 UTC, a magnitude 3.0 earthquake struck 11 km SW of Hāwī, Hawaii.
 A small number of nearby observers (6) submitted felt reports to the USGS.
-At a depth of 26.1 km, the event was shallow crustal.
+The event originated approximately 26.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 20.159°, -155.895°.
+The epicenter is at 20.159°, -155.895°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 4.6mb